Upcoming changes for this guidance

 Positive tests require analyses about the impact of use on their behaviour and any risks to themselves or others.
 In general, substance use only becomes a problem when it causes problems to themselves or whānau or tamariki around them.
 Spend time understanding the meth user’s desire to seek and accept support.
 Consider where they might be in the stages of change.
 Acknowledge this is a journey so safety plans and agreements need to consider how they will manage relapse.

-Rangatahi in youth justice may be supported through the drug court.
+Rangatahi in youth justice may be supported through the Alcohol and Other Drug Treatment Court.

 Rangatahi in residence may need added support if managing a crash and/or withdrawal.
 Medical assessment and advice should guide our care responses.

 Meth labs – when tamariki or rangatahi are exposed to a methamphetamine clandestine laboratory

 If a staff member suspects the presence of a meth lab, they should not enter the area and they should alert the Police.
 If a staff member is already in the building, they should leave immediately.